Graph Variate Neural Networks: Experimental Results

 \subsection{EEG Motor Imagery Tasks}

-The BCI Competition IV 2a dataset \citep{MOABB2023} comprises EEG recordings from nine subjects performing four motor imagery tasks (left hand, right hand, feet, tongue) with data recorded in a 17 channel setup.
-The Physionet dataset comprises a dataset including EEG recordings of 109 healthy subjects.
-The participant imagines opening and closing their right or left fist and is a binary classification task.
-The data is recorded in a 64 channel setup.
+The BCI Competition IV 2a dataset~\citep{MOABB2023} comprises EEG recordings from nine subjects performing four motor imagery tasks (left hand, right hand, feet, tongue), with data recorded using a 17 channel setup.
+This dataset presents a challenging four-class classification problem that has become a standard benchmark for evaluating motor imagery decoding algorithms.
+The PhysioNet dataset comprises EEG recordings from 109 healthy subjects performing a simpler binary classification task, where participants imagine opening and closing either their right or left fist.
+The data is recorded using a 64 channel setup, providing substantially higher spatial resolution but also increasing the dimensionality of the input.

-We evaluate with cross fold validation using 5 independent data folds.
-For the BCI-2A dataset we use a fixed W set as the global long term correlation matrix computed from the training set and allow the W to be learned for the PhysioNet task.
+We evaluate all models using 5-fold cross validation with independent data splits to ensure robust performance estimates.
+For the BCI-2A dataset, we use a fixed $W$ set as the global long-term correlation matrix computed from the training set, leveraging the inherent spatial relationships between EEG channels.
+For the PhysioNet task, we instead allow $W$ to be learned during training, enabling the model to discover task-relevant connectivity patterns from the higher-dimensional channel space.

-Table 3 and 4 show our results.
-As expected, GVNN's have a faster training speed on the lower channel BCI-2A dataset and is the fastest model with EEGNet only outperforming it slightly and significantly surpasses LSTM and Transformer models.
+Table~\ref{tab:eeg_results} presents our results across both datasets.
+As expected, GVNNs exhibit faster training speeds on the lower channel BCI-2A dataset and achieve the fastest training time overall, with EEGNet only outperforming it slightly in terms of accuracy while requiring twice the computation time.
+Both models significantly surpass the LSTM and Transformer baselines on this dataset, suggesting that architectures designed with EEG structure in mind offer clear advantages for motor imagery decoding.

-For the PhysioNet dataset we see an increase in training time for the GVNN model given the increase in channel count to 64 yet we still see competitive performance with the Transformer model while it outperforming EEGNet and being faster.
+For the PhysioNet dataset, we observe an increase in training time for the GVNN model given the increase in channel count from 17 to 64.
+Despite this additional computational cost, GVNNs achieve competitive performance with the Transformer model while outperforming EEGNet in both accuracy and training speed.
+These results demonstrate that GVNNs scale reasonably well to higher-dimensional EEG setups while maintaining strong predictive performance.